Add your promotional text...

 The Had You Wept poem carries a very important and revealing line, which could be said to be Thomas Hardy's assumption or observation of women during his time.

-He says in the poem: "The deep strong woman is the weakest, the weak one is strong."
+He says in the poem: "The deep, strong woman is the weakest, the weak one is strong."

 What does he mean by this line?

-After reading " Had You Wept" by Thomas Hardy, I had a question.
-By the end of the poem, the protagonist has come to believe that had she wept, things wouldn't have remained that tough between them, that some or a great amount of pain would have been greatly reduced.
-My question is this: But had she wept, would he be willing to believe that she wasn't using her tears as a weapon?How would he have seen her then?
+After reading " Had You Wept" by Thomas Hardy, I had a burning question.
+Towards the end of the poem, the protagonist has come to believe that had she wept, things wouldn't have remained that tough between them, that some or a great amount of pain would have been greatly reduced.
+My question is this: But had she wept, would he be willing to believe that she wasn't using her tears as a weapon?
+How would he have seen her then?
 The weak one who is strong?